Little Women is now playing in cinemas nationwide.

 This is the sixth on-screen adaptation of Louisa May Alcott’s classic novel, the most recent being the 1994 Academy Award-nominated film starring Winona Ryder.
 However, unlike previous adaptations, Greta Gerwig’s Little Women sings with a vibrant air of modernism as she takes the roots of the classic novel and gently injects a modern flare.
 The result is a gloriously rich slice of period drama that also manages to speak to our world today.

-Gerwig cleverly plays with the books timeline, introducing us a (Saoirse Ronan’s) Jo March as she stands outside the door of a New York publisher.
-Nervously looking to expand her writing career with short stories published in a local paper.
-Meanwhile, her sister Amy (Florence Pugh) travels Europe with the stern Aunt March (Meryl Streep), while Meg (Emma Watson) settles into a loving but financially strained marriage to John Brooke (James Norton).
-With the delicate and caring Beth (Eliza Scanlen) remaining at home with their matriarchal mother Laura Dern.
-As Laurie (Timothée Chalamet) travels Europe in a lonely haze of alcohol and parties after being rejected by Jo.
+Gerwig plays with the book’s original timeline, introducing us to Jo March (Saoirse Ronan) as she stands outside the door of a New York publisher, nervously looking to expand her writing career through short stories in a local paper.
+Meanwhile, her sister Amy (Florence Pugh) is travelling through Europe with the stern Aunt March (Meryl Streep), and Meg (Emma Watson) is attempting to settle into a loving but financially strained marriage with John Brooke (James Norton).
+At the same time, the delicate and caring Beth (Eliza Scanlen) remains at home with their mother, Laura Dern.
+And let’s not forget Laurie (Timothée Chalamet), travelling across Europe in a haze of melancholy and booze after Jo rejected his love.

 Director: Greta Gerwig